UBC-MDS/DSCI-532_2025_28_commuting-insights/README.md

 ### Running the Dashboard Locally

-1. After activating the environment, navigate to the `/src` folder:
+1. After activating the environment, from the root folder:

     ```bash
-    cd src
+    python -m src.app
     ```

-2. Run the dashboard:

-    ```bash
-    python app.py
-    ```

-3. Open your browser and paste the URL that appears in the terminal (it will typically start with `http://127.0.0.1:...`).
+2. Open your browser and paste the URL that appears in the terminal (it will typically start with `http://127.0.0.1:...`).

 ### Contributing to the Project
 We welcome contributions from anyone interested in improving the dashboard.
 If you would like to help us build features, fix bugs, or improve documentation, please take a look at the contributing guidelines.